 1) DIRECT E-

-discussion room will be utilized and material will
+the discussion room will be utilized and material

-6) ASSIGNMENTS contain text or E-text reading tasks, links to the weekly web lectures, listening files and every goal you will need to fulfill for that week.
+6) ASSIGNMENTS contain text, web-lectures, listening, word scores, and other tasks with links to the weekly content pages, and every goal you will need to fulfill for that week's learning.

 7) QUIZZES.
-You will have one week to complete the assigned quizzes and then they will be replaced with a newer quizzes which will be based on later course content.
-Remember the quiz questions will help you greatly on the midterm and final exams.
+You will have one week to complete the assigned quizzes and they will be replaced with newer quizzes subsequently, each new set of quizzes will be based on later course content.
+Remember, the concepts asked about on the quiz questions will help you greatly on the midterm and final exams.